Brammz/csgo-demo-visualizer/README.md

 * As the event `buytime_ended` is not working, updates for the account and equipemnt value might be delayed.
 * Damage and ADR are currently only damage to the health of a person and don't include damage to armor.
+* Headshot percentage is only updated at the end of each round.